esteeschwarz/dracorTEI/README.md

 # 15317.info
+> the dracorTEI app is outsourced from here and is developed further at: <https://github.com/esteeschwarz/dracorTEI>

+## about
 essai to transform raw transkribus transkript source (via API) from transkribus collection to complete dracor TEI.
 test app [here](https://ada-sub.dh-index.org/shiny/work/essais/dracorTEI/).